-In this simple example, nothing could be accomplished with quality, speed or at reduced costs without close collaboration.
+In this simple example, nothing could be accomplished with quality or efficiencies without close collaboration.

 - Marketing and Design need to share quantitative and qualitative research (respectively) to assist the Business in developing an explicit understanding of client needs.
 These qualified findings can then be prioritized by Business and Technology in terms of viability and feasibility (respectively)

 - Business, Design and Technology must collaborate during all phases of product design in order for goal-directed and innovative experiences to become a reality.
 This collaboration is always crucial, but even more so when first (or speed) to market is the goal

 - Marketing must be looped into all Design points to ensure that brand communication meets brand experience.
 Marketing plans can then be created to introduce the client experience to the market in proper fashion

 Yes, this is oversimplified, but the point is that successful product teams aren’t led by management that hunkers down, walling off their teams and agendas from other groups.
 There will always be office politics, no matter the domain, but when conceiving, designing, developing and launching interactive products, collaboration is essential to the success of not only the product, but the overarching brand.